-I want to thank my Italian ancestors for introducing broccoli to America as it’s hands-down one of my favorite vegetables.
+I want to thank my Italian ancestors for introducing broccoli to America, as it’s hands-down one of my favorite vegetables.
 Not only does fresh broccoli have a delicious flavor, but it’s packed with vitamin C and contains nearly the same amount as an orange.
-It’s full of calcium, fiber, beta-carotene, too.
-In fact, broccoli is at the very top (some say number 1) of the healthiest foods you can eat.
+It’s full of calcium, fiber, and beta-carotene too.
+In fact, broccoli is at the very top (some say it’s number 1) of the healthiest foods you can eat.
 It’s a cool-season lover and is typically planted for the first time of the year in the spring.
-Now that fall is on it’s way, I get to plant another round of these bad boys.
+Now that fall is on its way, I get to plant another round of these bad boys.

 While I love to plant broccoli whenever it’s possible, my fall plantings have always worked out best for me in the past.
-The reason why my fall broccoli plants did the best in the fall/winter is because it’s generally heat-sensitive and when those tempuratures climb — and it happens quickly in the Bay Area — broccoli tends to bolt (flower and set seed).
+The reason why my fall broccoli plants did the best in the fall/winter is because it’s generally heat-sensitive and when those temperatures climb—and it happens quickly in the Bay Area—broccoli tends to bolt (flower and set seed).

 For the fall garden, if you haven’t already started them under lights indoors for transplanting, no worries.
 Depending on your zone, you can either start some right now (even directly seeded into the garden) or purchase plant starts from your local nursery.
 Broccoli usually does well whether it’s planted in the late summer or into fall.
 Broccoli loves a loamy bed, so get some compost in there before planting and put them in an area that receives full sun.
-Most varieties are ready to harvest somewhere between 55-60 days.
-But I’ve found that some of my favorite heirlooms can take 70-90 days!
+Most varieties are ready to harvest somewhere between 55 to 60 days.
+But I’ve found that some of my favorite heirlooms can take 70 to 90 days!

 While perusing varieties, you’re sure to come across what’s referred to as “sprouting” broccoli.
 This is a variety that once you’ve harvested the main head, side shoots with small florets continue to be produced on the stalks.
 Be sure to harvest these sprouts as often as you can because the more you cut off, the more the plant will produce.
 Again, if the florets are allowed to burst into flowers, the plant will cease production.